curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 ## What is 007?

-007 a game, named after the famous spy, that is essentially an upgraded, slightly more violent version of Rock Paper Scissors.
+007 is a game, named after the famous spy, that is essentially an upgraded, slightly more violent version of Rock Paper Scissors.

 ## The rules